Slyce-Inc/SlyceMessaging/README.md

 ```

 ### General Messages
 We now allow for messages to enter the feed that come from the app itself rather than one of the users.
 This message can also contain a sequence of options.
-Example photos are provided.

 ```java
 public class GeneralTextMessage extends Message {